A Hilbert 90 Property for S-Class Groups and Applications to the Gross--Kuz'min Conjecture: Introduction

+\begin{mainthm}[see \ref{thm:TauCriterion}] If $p$ is a prime unramified in $K/\QQ$ and there exists a place $\mathfrak{p}$ above $p$ such that $\tau^\mathfrak{p}$ is surjective, then $K_1/K$ has the $\mathbf{cl}^{S_p}$-Hilbert~90 property and the Gross--Kuz'min Conjecture is valid for $K$ and $p$. \end{mainthm} There is a strong similarity with the Wieferich prime problem, and in the imaginary quadratic case it turns out that $\tau^\mathfrak{p}$ only depends on the valuation of a \emph{Fermat quotient}.
+We generalize a heuristic which is usually applied to the Wieferich prime problem to the map $\tau^\mathfrak{p}$.
+Modeling $\tau^\mathfrak{p}$ as a random matrix over $\FF_p$ of appropriate dimensions leads to Heuristic~\ref{heu:ProbilityTauSurjective}.
+In Section~\ref{sec:StatisticsOnRank} we present results of numerical experiments conducted to study this behavior.
+For this matter, we used the OSCAR computer algebra system (see \cite{OSCAR}).
+The respective source code can be found on GitHub (\url{github.com/JulianFeuerpfeil/Hilbert-90-for-S-Class-Groups}).

-The numerical results and Heuristic \ref{heu:ProbilityTauSurjective} together with known results about spin symbols, which have a remarkable similarity with $\tau^{\mathfrak{p}}$, lead us to the following Conjecture: \begin{repconj}{conj:FailiureBound} Let $K$ be a totally real number field of degree $n$.
+The heuristic and the numerical experiments lead us to the following conjecture, which implies an earlier conjecture by Jaulent (see \cite{Jaulent2017}*{Conjecture 11}): \begin{repconj}{conj:FailiureBound} Let $K$ be a totally real number field of degree $n$.
 There exist at most finitely many primes $p$, unramified in $K/\QQ$ such that for no place $\mathfrak{p}$ above $\tau^{\mathfrak{p}}$ is surjective. \end{repconj}